Reviews You Can Rely On

 Should You Buy the Aicok Slow Masticating Juicer?

-The Aicok Slow Masticating Juicer is an average juicer that wasn't our favorite, but it also didn't disappoint.
+The Aicok Slow Masticating Juicer is an average juicer and not our favorite, but it also didn't disappoint.
 It's a good budget option for those who really want a masticating juicer over a centrifugal or those who prefer juicing leafy greens.
 That said, some juicers perform much better, especially if you're willing to spend more money.
-The Aicok Slow Juicerfeels like it is priced accordingly to its performance, both middle-of-the-road.
+The Aicok Slow Juicer feels like it is priced accordingly to its performance, both middle-of-the-road.
 That said, masticating juicers tend to be expensive, so we appreciate a cheaper option.
 If you tend to heavily prioritize greens in your juice blends, you might be able to justify the price.

 What Other Juicer Should You Consider?

-The Aicok is the highest-ranking, cheaper masticator in our review.
+The Aicok is the highest-ranking, cheapest masticator in our review.
 This makes it the shoo-in choice if you desire the style and your budget is tight.
-However, if you have more to spend, the Omega Nutrition Center is tough to be with better performance in almost every test metric.
-However, it also sports a premium price that is almost twice that of the Aicok.
+However, if you have more to spend, the Omega Nutrition Center is tough to beat.
 If you aren't sure what kind of juicer you prefer and just want to get juicing for a budget or think you might lean more towards soft produce of leafy greens, then the Breville Juice Fountain is our favorite centrifugal device with a similar price to the Aicok and a much higher overall score.

 David Wise and Austin Palmer